thanasisn/SDR_enhancement_LAP/article/article_doc.md

 related to the weather characteristics of these periods, where there are continuous alternations between clear sky periods and clouds.

-![Figure 3.5: Seasonal statistics of the number of ECE occurancies for each month, normalized to the maximum occurancies on March.
-The box represents the values of the low 25\\,\\% percentile to 75\\,\\% percentile, where the thick horizontal line inside is the mean, the vertical lines extend to the max imum and minimum vales, the dots are outlier values, and the rhombus is the mean.](media/rId59.png){width="5.833333333333333in" height="3.473915135608049in"}
+![Figure 3.5: Seasonal variability of the number of ECE events normalized to the maximum occurring in March, in the form of a box and whisker plot.
+The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles.
+The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
+The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId60.png){width="5.833333333333333in" height="3.473915135608049in"}

-Figure 3.5: Seasonal statistics of the number of ECE occurancies for each month, normalized to the maximum occurancies on March.
-The box represents the values of the low $25\,\%$ percentile to $75\,\%$ percentile, where the thick horizontal line inside is the mean, the vertical lines extend to the max imum and minimum vales, the dots are outlier values, and the rhombus is the mean.
+Figure 3.5: Seasonal variability of the number of ECE events normalized to the maximum occurring in March, in the form of a box and whisker plot.
+The box contains the data between the lower $25\,\%$ and the upper
+$75\,\%$ percentiles.
+The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
+The vertical lines (whiskers) extend between the maximum and minimum monthly values.

 The distribution of the ECE events (Figure), shows that there are rare cases where the OIR can exceed the TSI even more than